bedapub/microbiome10XVisium/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-We can see that most of the signal is located in tissue-covered spots and detect that there is a weird area with high microbial signal on the left, not related to the tissue.
+We can see that most of the signal is located in the tissue-covered spots and detect that there is a weird area with high microbial signal on the left, not related to the tissue.
 Thus we can proceed with only including the tissue-covered spots (“tissueOnly”).

 #### only considering tissue-covered spots